Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 The large $\Delta v_{90}$ values in our sample are likely driven by gas at smaller impact parameters than probed towards quasars.
 For most quasar absorbers, the host galaxy position and hence impact parameter is unfortunately unknown.
 This is particularly true for galaxies at higher redshifts since they are fainter and harder to identify from available imaging.
 Figure \ref{fig:quasars-impactparameter} (top panel) plots the $\Delta v_{90}$ measurements from this work alongside those obtained from quasar sightlines of a DLA sample with known host location \citep{DLAhosts2013} as a function of impact parameter ($b$).
 As shown in the figure, these DLAs have lower $\Delta v_{90}$ measurements even at modest impact parameters $b\sim10$ kpc.

 Dedicated surveys such as MAGIICAT \citep{magiicat} and MEGAFLOW \citep{megaflow} have studied quasar absorption associated with known host galaxies.
 This provides information on trends with impact parameter, although the hosts are at lower redshifts than our sample.
 MAGIICAT galaxies have measurements of equivalent width (EW) of \ion{Mg}{2}, a low-ion species with which we can directly compare.
-Since we do not directly observe \ion{Mg}{2} in our sample, we convert the low ion covering fraction to an expected EW of \ion{Mg}{2} as follows:
+For a subset of our sample which has spectral coverage and good SNR for both \ion{Mg}{2} and shorter-wavelength low ionization lines, we find that the \ion{Mg}{2} profile closely traces the ISM absorption line profiles used in this work, including in the high-velocity wings.
+Therefore, we convert the low ion covering fraction to an expected EW of \ion{Mg}{2}~$\lambda$2796 as follows:

 where

 and $\lambda_{2796}$ corresponds to the rest frame wavelength of \ion{Mg}{2}.
 This EW estimate assumes $\tau\gtrsim1$ for \ion{Mg}{2}~$\lambda$2796 absorption in our sample, which we expect based on the observed low ions.
 Here $W_{vel}$ is effectively an equivalent width in units of velocity, calculated by summing the covering fraction profiles.